BonoboPLC/bonoboplc_wiki/administration/subscriptionlottery.md

 Once the player signs up, the platform creates the following:

-**A)	An Account for the player**
+1. **An Account for the player**
-**B)	A Pay-Go Subscription which is made up of the following:**
+1. **A Pay-Go Subscription which is made up of the following:**

-a.
-Game Subscription (s) This subscription instructs the system to join the player into each upcoming game, for a specific length of time, with a particular line/selection.
+- **Game Subscription (s)**  This subscription instructs the system to join the player into each upcoming game, for a specific length of time, with a particular line/selection.
-b.
-Monthly Invoice (s)  The invoice calculates the total amount due for the next calendar month, based on the Game Subscriptions described above.
+- **Monthly Invoice (s)**  The invoice calculates the total amount due for the next calendar month, based on the Game Subscriptions described above.
-c.
-A Recurring Payment Subscription.
+- **A Recurring Payment Subscription**.
 This subscription instructs a payment processor to debit the player's account every month.

 # How can customers sign up?
 Customers can purchase Subscriptions, digital tickets, or printed one-time tickets.